surilindur/catalogue/README.md

     yarn install --frozen-lockfile --ignore-engines

 The packages should be built automatically.
-To generate SolidBench data and VoID description:
+To generate SolidBench data:

     yarn solidbench:generate

+The VoID descriptions can be generated with:

     yarn catalogue --config ./engines/runner/config/void.json

+The Bloom filters can be generated with:

+    yarn catalogue --config ./engines/runner/config/bloom.json

 The configurations for the summary generator are in [engines/runner/config](engines/runner/config).